 Unlike in Egypt, Tunisia and Libya, the Syrian revolution is not being televised — but it is on YouTube.

 A loose knit group of cyber activists made up of Syrian expats from around the world, have smuggled satellite phones, laptops, and high-definition video cameras into Syria and smuggled information and videos out.

 Activists have even launched their own online news channel.
 They call it the Shaam News Network, after the Arabic name for the Levant region.

-In addition to getting satellite phones smuggled into Syria, she’s one of the main curators and moderators for one of the most popular Syrian revolution websites.
+In addition to getting satellite phones smuggled into Syria, she's one of the main curators and moderators for the Syrian Days of Rage Facebook page.
+It's one of most popular English language websites for the Syrian Revolution.
 It gets more then 16 million visitors each month.

 "We worked shifts, I had the nine to midnight shift," Jondy said.
 Twitter is a big source of information, following SNC members, bloggers, they have links to what was going on.
 We had to post twice an hour.
 Fridays are particularly heavy days.
 Syria is literally the first virtual revolution.
 We know day to day in each city what exactly is happening, we're seeing it on a daily basis despite the media ban, because the Syrian revolutionaries are making sure that everything gets out," she said.

 Jondy was born and raised in the US, but her father's family is from Daraa.
 She says while she's had little communication over the years with her family in Syria, things really hit home after a tragic event involving her uncle.